I'm a former Civil Servant, with a Masters degree in Counselling and Psychotherapy,

 Email: frances@curvycounselling.com

-Please email me if you’d like to know more or to book a session.
 You can also message me using this contact form.